isi-mube/Cytology-Codex/README.md

 </ol>

 ## About the Project
+This project started on `08/07/2023` and was completed within 3 weeks, presented on `27/07/2023` for Ironhack´s final bootcamp project.

 Primary Objective:
 <ul>
   <li>Develop multiple-multiclass classification models capable of diagnosing cytological image samples from diverse locations, including salivary glands, gynecological, thyroid, bone, lymph nodes, soft tissues, pancreas, bronchial washings, urine, and effusions.</li>